sroes/Analysis-of-sorts/README.md

 # Analysis of Insertion, Merge, and Quicksort Algorithms
-Each of these Algorithms sorts census data
+- Each of these Algorithms sorts census data
-Each run a different times adn their times are recorded
+- Each algorithm runs in a different time and their times are recorded